 - Begin to identify your own Co-Dependency patterns and talk to other members about them.
 Write about your feelings and thoughts.

-For those without a local meeting CODA literature & CDs can be ordered from the CoDA office.
+For those without a local meeting CODA literature & CDs can be ordered from the CoDA office or online here

 www.coda.org is the International website of CODA.
 It contains many useful resources and links to other CODA groups' websites and the Co-NNections online newsletter.

-www.codependentsanonymous.org.au Provides information for members in Australia and New Zealand such as meetings details & contacts for those wishing to start new CODA groups.
+www.codependentsanonymous.org.au Provides information for members in Australasian area such as meetings details & contacts for those wishing to start new CODA groups.

 Here is a list of other CoDA Websites worldwide Click Here;